paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-067-child-abuse-prevention-and-treatment-and-adoption-reform.md

 (2) ensure that individuals with disabilities who participate in programs under this subchapter are provided with materials and services through such programs that are appropriate to their disabilities.

-**(e) Annual report** A State that receives funds under [section 5106a(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5106a/a&num=0&edition=prelim) shall annually prepare and submit to the Secretary a report describing the manner in which funds provided under this subchapter and subchapter III of this chapter, alone or in combination with other Federal funds, were used to address the purposes and achieve the objectives of [section 5106a of this title](./chapter-067-child-abuse-prevention-and-treatment-and-adoption-reform.md#section-5106a).
+**(e) Annual report** A State that receives funds under [section 5106a(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5106a/a&num=0&edition=prelim) shall annually prepare and submit to the Secretary a report describing the manner in which funds provided under this subchapter and subchapter III, alone or in combination with other Federal funds, were used to address the purposes and achieve the objectives of [section 5106a of this title](./chapter-067-child-abuse-prevention-and-treatment-and-adoption-reform.md#section-5106a).

 ### Statutory Notes